The Consultation Letters of Dr William Cullen (1710-1790) at the Royal College of Physicians of Edinburgh

 well and seems active –– I doubt not he

-is dull & low spirited at times
+is dull & low spirited at times, but suppose his

-is more fanciful than real, I thought
+weakness is more fanciful than real, I thought

 necessary to hint this, as his account is rather gloomy ––